carabiner-dev/bnd/README.md

 - Pack and unpack attestations into/from linear json (jsonl) files.
 - Push attestations to storage backends.
 - Read, export and query attestation storage backends.
+- List attestations with a compact summary of predicate types, signer identities and subjects.
 - Inspect .jsonl files to view their contents.
 - Attest data from files in git commits.
 - Extract statements and predicates from sigstore bundles.
+- Configure per-repository defaults via `.supplychain.yaml` (keys, collector repositories).

-More information about eacho function can be found on each subcommand help screen.
+More information about each function can be found on each subcommand help screen.

 ## Usage

 ```
 🥨 bnd: a utility to work with attestations and sigstore bundles.

 bnd (pronounced bind) is a utility that makes it easy to work with attestations
 and sigstore bundles.
-It can create new bundles by "binding" a sattement, signing
+It can create new bundles by "binding" a statement, signing
-it and wrappring it in a bundle.
+it and wrapping it in a bundle.
 It can verify existing bundles, extract data
 from them and inspect their contents.

 Usage: